Delivering Money and Energy Advice in Rural Somerset and Devon

 Following the advice and training from the N.E.A.
 Level 3 Energy Awareness Award we have been able to assist clients to make the best use of their heating systems, efficiently read energy bills, know consumption and efficiency costs and switch energy providers to save money and cut bills.
 As the clients we work with typically have debt and money issues it is important we are able to assist them to identify home heat loss and insulation and home energy improvements that are accessible to them, including replacement heating systems, boilers, draft proofing, loft insulation, cavity wall insulation and more.

 We have also been able apply to trust funds to write off client fuel debts as part of the debt and money advice process, we have helped clients to access emergency fuel vouchers when they have found themselves in need.
 We have been able to refer for grants from people who have donated their winter fuel payments to those in greatest need.
-In order to help clients longer term we have been able to refer to organizations such as Green Deal, Centre for Sustainable Energy and energy advice centres, switching services, to ensure they are better equipped to heat their homes going forward.
+In order to help clients longer term we have been able to refer to organisations such as Green Deal, Centre for Sustainable Energy and energy advice centres, switching services, to ensure they are better equipped to heat their homes going forward.

 The services we can provide not only provide people with better money and budgeting skills but have a wider impact and the feedback from clients are they report much improved quality of life, decreased anxiety and an overall improvement in both physical and mental health.